What are COMBINE’s eligibility criteria?

 - Planning of at least one peer-to-peer tutorial

 - Attending COMBINE fellow meetings (about 2 per semester), the COMBINE Annual Symposium, and the COMBINE Career Workshop – barring excused absences (e.g., class conflict, conference, etc.)

 - Engaging in peer mentoring activities, which will involve approximately one meeting per semester and a brief report for each meeting

 - Providing program input through surveys and focus group activities for program evaluation/assessment

 If I receive a 12-month stipend, is there flexibility about when it starts?

-- Early graduate students (typically in their first and second years), who would officially join the program in June 2020, can request a stipend start date between June 2020 and September 2020.
+- Early graduate students (typically in their first and second years), who would officially join the program in Fall 2020, can request a stipend start date between January 2021 and September 2021.

 How do I apply?

-We are now accepting applications for Spring/Summer 2020.
-Applications must be received by December 2, 2019 for full consideration.
+We are now accepting applications for Fall 2020.
+Applications must be received by July 15, 2020 for full consideration.
 Apply using the application link to submit: